Buying Luxury Real Estate on Maui: What High-End Buyers Should Know Before They Purchase

 Common missteps include:

-• Assuming rental flexibility without verifying eligibility
+• Assuming rental flexibility without verifying zoning, STR eligibility, or community restrictions

-• Moving too quickly without understanding micro-location differences
+• Moving too quickly without understanding micro-location differences between resort communities

 Luxury properties on Maui often function as more than residences—they are long-term lifestyle and financial assets.